 Spectrum internet gig plan

 Internet providers know that they have to keep up with demand for faster internet speeds, and Spectrum is no exception.
 Though it doesn’t offer fiber connections and its upload speeds are slower than download speeds, Spectrum rolled out a gig plan in 2018 that offers up to 940 Mbps.
 Currently, this plan is available in 27 million homes, with Spectrum hoping to cover “nearly all of the homes in its cable footprint by the end of this year.”
 Plus, Spectrum internet prices are pretty easy on the wallet during the first year of service (after 12 months you are no longer eligible for the $44.99 start price), so you can get all of that speed without breaking the bank.

 No data caps

 Spectrum is one of the few providers that doesn’t cap data usage.
 Measured in GB, data is the amount of information you can upload, download, and stream.
 Most households can work with 250 to 500 GB, but internet junkies will rejoice in Spectrum’s unlimited supply.
 And as entertainment trends continue to advance and technology like 4K streaming normalizes, data demands will increase.
-Charter’s lack of data cap will ensure that your plan can keep up.
+Spectrum’s lack of data cap will ensure that your plan can keep up.